httpwg/http-extensions/draft-thomson-http-encryption.md

   sequence of octets and MUST NOT include a zero-valued octet.

 * The format of the ephemeral public share that is included in the "dh" parameter.
-This encoding MUST result in a single sequence of octets.
+This encoding MUST result in a single, canonical sequence of octets.
 For instance, using ECDH both parties need to agree whether this is an uncompressed or compressed point.

 In addition to identifying which content-encoding this input keying material is used for, the "keyid" parameter is used to identify this additional information